 - Equipment hire

 We stay at a rustic Gite/Auberge in the Upper Durance Valley, with easy access to all of the weeks touring objectives.
 The Auberge sits in a tiny hamlet off the main valley road, so access for the final couple of hundred metres is on foot.
 We’ve chosen this location specifically to offer you a very different kind of ski experience – one that is simpler, more tranquil and authentic to the mountain way of life.
 The owners are well used to the needs of the ski touring community, providing a warm and cozy base and serving a generous breakfast and evening meal.
+After skiing on Friday, we will travel across the Col du Lauteret in order to spend the final night closer to the airport, ready for an early start on Saturday morning.
 Rooms are provided on a twin (or occasionally triple/quad) sharing basis, but If you wish to book a single room please let us know and we will confirm availability.

-Travel to Turin airport in time for the evening pickup, drive to the Haute Durance Valley, with another pickup in Briancon en route.
+Travel to Grenoble airport in time for the afternoon pickup, drive to the Haute Durance Valley.
 PM Evening meal and briefing – your guide will run through kit checks and safety routines, as well as hand out any rental equipment, before going on to discuss the current weather and mountain conditions and how these affect our plans.
 We’ll have maps and guidebooks of the area to show you, so if you’ve any further questions or last minute requests, then this is the ideal time to bring them up.

 Day 1 – Warm Up and Core Skills Day